Vintharas/js13k-spaceshooter/README.md

     - faction ship modifiers
   - 3 victory conditions
     - way to store game data
-- all types of planets, suns
-- suns recharge energy faster
+- proximity to a sun recharges energy faster?
 - game engine
   - preload patterns for planets in loading screen so it won't affect fps in game
 - support for multiple weapons